Team Members

 Current Lab Members

-Dr Lindsay Hall - Group Leader
+Prof Lindsay Hall - Group Leader

 Specialising in understanding the multi-faceted role of the early life microbiota, with the goal of developing therapies to improve human and animal health.

-Dr Raymond Kiu - Post Doctoral Scientist
+Dr Raymond Kiu - Research Fellow

 Investigating the role of Clostridium perfringens in pre-term intestinal infection using both computational and experimental approaches

-Dr Matthew Dalby - Post Doctoral Scientist
+Dr Matthew Dalby - Research Fellow

 My current project involves computational analysis of the results of a trial investigating how a Bifidobacterium probiotic can shape the developing infant gut microbiota in premature babies.

-Magdalena Kujawska - PhD Student
+Dr Magdalena Kujawska - Research Fellow

 Investigating diet as an evolutionary driver in the microbiota genus Bifidobacterium using genomics and experimental approaches.

-Iliana Serghiou - PhD Student
+Dr Iliana Serghiou - Research Scientist

 Studying the development and evolution of the human infant skin microbiome